csplib/csplib/Problems/prob004/specification.md

 2. There will be 1 to 4 sales people in each outlet.
 Each sales person will be visited by 4 different shoppers.
 The frequency of visits to a particular outlet will be the number of sales people times 4.
 There are a total of 35 sales people working in all outlets everyday.
 Therefore, the total number of visits is 140.

-3. The shoppers are divided into 4 groups according to age, professions, and etc. Each group has 10 shoppers.
+3. The shoppers are divided into 4 groups according to age, professions, etc. Each group has 10 shoppers.
 Therefore, the total number of shoppers is 40.
 Therefore, in each group of shoppers, 5 shoppers will perform 3 visits and the other 5 shoppers will perform 4 visits.

 4. Each shopper should only visit 1 outlet in each of the 4 areas.